-I am an introvert.
-One of many introverts that struggle to fit into an extroverted society.
+I am an introvert—one of many introverts struggling to fit into an extroverted society.

-In fact, I am so introverted at times that I am surprised I love travelling so much because there are days that I celebrate because I don’t have to leave the house.
+I am so introverted at times; I am surprised I love travelling so much because there are days that I celebrate not having to leave the house.

-I am learning a lot, and I find this book fascinating, maybe you will too.
+I am learning a lot, and I find the book fascinating, maybe you will too.

-I also love to cook, nothing fancy, but certainly tasteful and I love staying in apartments and cooking up a storm.
+I also love to cook, nothing fancy, but tasty, and I love staying in apartments and cooking up a storm when travelling.

-I love good conversations, getting to know new people and hearing stories both about them and the places they live.
+Now I like exploring new destinations, good conversations, getting to know new people and listening to their stories.
 Other people’s way of life intrigues me.

 Does any of this sound familiar?

 You’re travelling with friends.
 You are in a crowded place surrounded by tourists.
-Your friends are searching for a bar where they can enjoy a few cocktails and then they will be looking for somewhere to dance the night away.
+Your friends are searching for a bar where they can enjoy a few cocktails and then they’ll be looking for somewhere to dance the night away.

 I know, I used to feel that way ALL THE TIME.